 All these things can be done without laying a hand on the beehive!
 Just watch, track, record – and enjoy.

 OK, that’s an exaggeration.
-As the summer turns to fall and fall to winter, you will care about how much your bees have a great deal.
+As the summer turns to fall and fall to winter, you will care about how much honey your bees have stored.

 The honey your bees produce in their first year is their lifeline to their second year.
 The winter will be a tremendous challenge for a first-year colony and they need all the help they can get.
 You do not want to risk the longevity of your colony merely for a taste of honey.